Damxx/SpringSecurityCrud/README.md

-App have account based on priviliges, I'm sharing one of them Right Now I had to deployed app on Rasberyy-Pi.environment, page may loading one minute (sorry for this)
+Right Now I had to deployed app on Rasberyy-Pi.environment, page may loading one minute (sorry for this) App have accounts based on privileges, I'm sharing one of them (ADMIN)
-Admin:
 Login: mary
 Password: fun123